llm-tools/embedJs/README.md

 ## Get context (dry run)

-During development, you may want to test the performance and quality of the `Loaders` you have enabled without incurring any OpenAI credits.
+During development, you may want to test the performance and quality of the `Loaders` you have enabled without making any LLM calls.
 You can do this by using the `getContext` method -

 ```TS
 await llmApplication.getContext('What is Steve Jobs?')